JuliaData/IndexedTables.jl/README.md

 ## Importing data

 Importing data from column-based sources is straightforward.
-For example, csv files can be imported with the following snippet:
+For example, csv files can be imported this way:

     julia> using IndexedTables, IndexedTables.Table
     julia> using CSV